Jesse1812/Jesse1812/README.md

 - 👋 Hi, I’m @Jesse1812
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning coding
+- 🌱 I’m always learning how to code
 - 💞️ I’m looking to get a web developer job
 - 📫 How to reach me : jesse.movecar@gmail.com